- Applying to study

 To find out more about privacy and your rights to your personal information at the University, please visit https://www.westernsydney.edu.au/footer/privacy.

-For more information please contact Student Central on 1300 668 370 (Monday – Friday) or
+For more information please contact the Student Infoline on 1300 668 370 (Monday – Friday) or